VelJG/AWS-Worklog/content/4-EventParticipated/4.1-Event1/_index.md

 #### AI-Driven Development Lifecycle (AI-DLC)

-- Transformative, AI-centric approach reshaping the future of software implementation by fully embedding AI as a central collaborator in the entire software development lifecycle.
+- AI-centric approach paving the future of software implementation by fully embedding AI as a central collaborator in the entire software development lifecycle.

 #### Securing Generative AI Applications with AWS: Fundamentals and Best Practices

 - Explore security challenges at each layer of the generative AI stack—infrastructure, models, and applications.
-- Showcase built-in security measures such as encryption, zero-trust architecture, continuous monitoring, and fine-grained access controls to safeguard generative AI workloads
+- Explore security measures such as encryption, zero-trust architecture, continuous monitoring, and fine-grained access controls to safeguard generative AI workloads

 #### Beyond Automation: AI Agents as Your Ultimate Productivity Multipliers